 Terracycle is a recycling company specializing in hard-to-recycle articles such as Brita water filters, toothbrushes, backpacks and 3 ring binders.
 Geared toward school and community groups interested in a new project!
 Depending on the collection effort, there may be opportunity to earn $$ for efforts.
 Visit www.Terracycle.com to learn more.

-Scrap tires, solvents, pesticides, CRT TV’s and monitors, lead acid and button cell batteries, fluorescent light tubes and household hazardous waste must be recycled with extra care to protect our environment.
+Scrap tires, solvents, pesticides, CRT TV’s and monitors, lead acid and button cell batteries and household hazardous waste must be recycled with extra care to protect our environment.
 The sites below will accept household and small business items.
 Fees and rates vary, call for confirmation and choose best location for you.

 Unused Prescription Medications